 4- Making asset data accessible is an investment

-You can’t analyze data you don’t have access to.
+Another reason IoT projects fail is that you can’t analyze data you don’t have access to.
 And you do want access to your data.
 That’s how you make decisions and predictions based on historical performance.

 One of our clients had been collecting data for years.
 However, the vast majority of that data had never left the field.
 By the time data would be manually collected to analyze, any issues had been going on for far too long.
 That translated into tens of thousands of dollars of penalties.
 One of the main issues here was the inaccessibility of the data.
 They couldn’t analyze data they didn’t have access to.